josep-pujol/fsfd-tasking/README.md

     - The available Task Lists are:
         - "Personal Tasks": Tasks aimed only at the owner of the account - all features avilable
         - "Assigned Tasks": Tasks assigned to the user from other registered users of Tasking - restricted features
-        - "Completed Tasks": all the tasks completed by the user - restricted features
+        - "Completed Tasks": all the tasks completed by the user

     ![Add Task](https://github.com/josep-pujol/learning_dcd-task-list/blob/master/wireframes/add_task_mockup.png)

-- User: section for the owner of the account in which he can update profile or logout
+- User: section for the owner of the account in which the user profile can be updated and from where you can logout

     ![Completed Tasks](https://github.com/josep-pujol/learning_dcd-task-list/blob/master/wireframes/completed_tasks_mockup.png)